Together, as one, we support each other to flourish and succeed

 Our aim is to equip all children at South Crosland with the knowledge and skills required to understand the uses and implications of Science, today and in the future.
 Our Science curriculum has been designed and planned to cover the National Curriculum objectives, go beyond these requirements and meet the needs of our context.
 Each lesson builds on prior knowledge, provides children time to learn and develops key scientific vocabulary and allows children to develop an understanding of the disciplines of Biology, Chemistry and Physics.
 It gives children the knowledge and tools needed to be open-minded and creative and to think like scientists.
 All children study and use a range of enquiry skills such as observation, pattern seeking, identifying and classifying, comparative testing and research.
 These skills allow our children to be independent learners, exploring possible answers to their own questions.
 Our innovative and engaging Science curriculum, which incorporates links with other subjects such as P.S.H.E.
 Education and R.S.H.E, Computing, Design & Technology, Engineering and Mathematics, encourages our children to want to be part of the scientific process responsible for tackling the challenges our world faces.

 At South Crosland, Science is taught as a discrete subject every week for two hours.
-In Years 3 and 4, Science is taught over a two-year cycle, in mixed age groups, to provide an effective and supportive environment for learning whereby younger children can be supported in their learning by their older peers.
-Year 5 and Year 6 are taught in classes and this enables them to focus on securing their understanding and strengthening their independent capability to carry out scientific investigations.
+All year groups are taught in classes as this enables them to focus on securing their understanding and strengthening their independent capability to carry out scientific investigations.

 The skills of Working Scientifically are embedded throughout the Science Curriculum.
 We build upon the learning and skill development of previous years.
 As our children’s knowledge and understanding increases, they become more proficient in selecting, and using scientific equipment and collecting and interpreting results.
 This allows them to become increasingly confident in their ability to form conclusions, based on their own questions and investigations.